Azure/intelligent-app-workshop/docs/wksp/05-semantic-kernel-workshop/simple-ai-orchestration/lesson6.md

 # Lesson 6: Create Semantic Kernel chat completion agent

-In this lesson we will add a Semantic Kernel chat completion agent to our chatbot program.
-This agent will be a Stock Sentiment agent to provide a recommendation to buy, hold or sell a stock based on a stock sentiment rating.
+In this lesson, we will add a Semantic Kernel Azure AI agent to our chatbot program.
+This agent will be a Stock Sentiment agent to provide a recommendation to buy, hold, or sell a stock based on a stock sentiment rating.

 1. Ensure all [pre-requisites](pre-reqs.md) are met and installed.